Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```

 However it's more convenient to use a function notation, and create a "constructor" for our objects.
-The term "constructor" is used in C++, Java etc for a function which creates a class object.
+The term "constructor" is used in C++, Java etc. for a function which creates a class object.
 Here the constructor is the function Cat().

 ```javascript
 function Cat(Name, Age, Color) {